Marak/svelte5-static-site-generator-issue/README.md

 # The Issue

-Navigate to `http://localhost:4173/user/Bobby` directly in the browser, it will 404
+When previewing the build, navigate to `http://localhost:4173/user/Bobby` directly in the browser, it will 404

-Note: If you navigate to the root page first, then click the link to `/user/Bobby`, it works fine.
+**Note:** If you navigate to the root page first, then click the link to `/user/Bobby`, it works fine.
 The issue is only when directly linking to that page.